doncandela/mgah/mgah.md

                                   ....
   ```

 - Finally, as in the section [A more resource-intensive run...](#mx2py) above, we use the container image `dem21.sif` with `mx2.py` to run a larger simulation.
-The only change required in the shell file `mx2.sh` that runs the simulation is in the last line, which uses `mpirun` to run multiple copies of `apptainer exec dem21.sif python` rather than multiple copies of `python`:
+The only change required in the shell file `mx2.sh` in that section that runs the simulation is in the last line, which now uses `mpirun` to run multiple copies of `apptainer exec dem21.sif python` rather than multiple copies of `python`.
+This modified shell file is called **`mx2-app.sh`**:

   ```
   #!/bin/bash
-  # cc-samples/mx2.sh 7/29/24 D.C.
+  # cc-expts/mx2-app.sh 4/6/25 D.C.
-  # modified 4/1/25 to try out using containerized code
+  # Shell script to run granular-memory simulation program mx2.py containerized
+  # on a PC, as an example for "My cheat sheet for MPI, GPU, Apptainer, and HPC".
+  #
   # Runs mx2.py in grandparent directory in 'mpi' parallel-processing mode.
   # Reads default config file mx2.yaml in grandparent directory modified by
-  # mx2mod.yaml in current directory
+  # mx2mod.yaml in current directory.
   #
-  # To run on N cores 1st activate MPI environment then do
+  # To run on N cores 1st activate environment 'ompi' then do
   #
-  # ./mx2.sh N
+  # ./mx2-app.sh N
   #
-  # (must do 'chmod +x mx2.sh' to make executable)
-  #
-  # note SIFS must be set to directory containing dem21.sif
   export pproc=mpi
   mpirun -n $1 apptainer exec "$SIFS"/dem21.sif python ../../mx2.py mx2mod |& tee output
   ```